Community Internships & Scholarships

 We are dedicated to supporting educational opportunities for students in the community.
 Thousands of dollars every year are awarded to current or future college students to give them the support and guidance they need to succeed.

-First Federal and Linfield College have teamed up to match the energy and skills of college students with the strategic goals of local nonprofits.
-First Federal funds up to five $2,000 scholarships for Linfield students to enable them to take on short-term internships with Yamhill County non-profits during summer semester.
+First Federal and Linfield University have teamed up to match the energy and skills of college students with the strategic goals of local nonprofits.
+First Federal funds up to five $2,000 internships for Linfield students to enable them to take on internships with Yamhill County non-profits during summer semester.

 Organizations selected to receive a First Federal Community Intern must have a defined project that will meet a specific goal for their organization and will be a fruitful educational experience for the intern.